 2. Attorney Fees Awards

-In custody, alimony, post-separation support and child support cases your judge may, in their discretion order payment of reasonable attorney fees if they find the other party:
+In custody, alimony, post-separation support and child support cases your judge may order payment of reasonable attorney fees if they find the other party:

 1) Is acting in good faith (they filed a legitimate claim for a legitimate purpose)

 2) Has insufficient means to defray the expense of the suit.

 If your spouse doesn’t have significant assets, attorney fees are in play.
 In our experience, most cases that resolve out of court do not result in attorney fees as part of the settlement.

 Infidelity is expensive.
 If you’ve committed acts of infidelity there is a great chance your electronic devices and social media accounts will be requested by opposing counsel during your case.
 Device imaging is a common discovery tactic employed by domestic attorneys and your attorney will need to defend against overbroad requests.
 Ideally, you don’t want evidence of infidelity, substance abuse or income on social media or on your phone, however, both mediums are central to our everyday lives.

 What you post on social media is very difficult to erase.
 Messages sent on your phone can be recovered even if they’ve been deleted.
 It can be crippling to your case when damaging information is found on your social media page or electronic device and it is even more crippling to your case and your credibility when it can be proved that you deleted potential evidence.